 New business owners often set out with one immediate goal in mind: to gain customers.
-You want to prove that your product or service is something people want and need, and you want to make sales and make money to create a viable business.
-But making sales typically doesn’t happen quite that easily.
+Once you have perfected your product or service, the next step is to acquire and retain a loyal clientele in order to create a viable business.
+But the transition to recurring sales typically isn’t easy.

-Before you can make sales, you’ve got to make people aware of who you are.
+Before you can generate sales, you’ve got to spread awareness of your business.
 It’s rare for someone to buy a product or service upon first learning about its existence, so your first step is to capture an audience of prospects and introduce them to your brand, your offerings, and why they might need you.

 The purpose of the Attract phase of the customer lifecycle is to initiate new relationships and build trust with potential customers before you nudge them along to a sale.
 It’s also the stage where you’ll begin to understand your leads’ interests so you can segment them, setting you up to market to them in relevant ways throughout the rest of the customer lifecycle.
 How do you initiate those new relationships?
 By providing something of value upfront in exchange for something small, such as their email address, so that you can remain in touch.

-To capture the attention of people who are likely to be interested in your core product or service, start by creating content or small freebie products that are related to it.
-For example, a career coach might develop an in-depth digital guide about how to choose a career that fits your personality; an owner of a membership site for piano lessons might offer a free introductory video lesson, or a fitness center owner might offer a free trial membership.
+To capture the attention of people who are likely to be interested in your core product or service, create content or small freebie products that are related to it.
+For example, a career coach might develop an in-depth digital guide about how to choose a career that fits each personality; an owner of a membership site for piano lessons might offer a free introductory video lesson, or a fitness center owner might offer a free trial membership.

 In addition to gaining trust and authority by offering valuable items for free, these offers serve to qualify and segment your leads.
 Those who are interested in the free content you’re providing are likely also interested in your core product or service, automatically qualifying them as viable prospects.
 This is a much more efficient and inexpensive way of obtaining leads who are likely to buy than by simply mass advertising for your main product.